shahram8708/Machine-Monitoring/README.md

 **Database indexes** — all high-frequency query patterns are indexed. `machine_data` has a compound index on `(machine_id, timestamp)`. `alerts` is indexed on machine, plant, company, status, severity, and created_at. `ai_analysis` is indexed on `(machine_id, timestamp)`.

-**Background processing** — AI analysis is done asynchronously in a worker thread, so data ingestion responses are always fast (< 50ms) even when Gemini calls take several seconds.
+**Background processing** — AI analysis is done asynchronously in a worker thread, so data ingestion responses are always fast (< 50ms) even while EdgeFormer-PM TorchScript inference runs in the background.

 **Result caching** — report data is cached in-process with a configurable TTL (`CACHE_DEFAULT_TTL_SECONDS=300` for general data, `REPORT_CACHE_TTL_SECONDS=900` for report data) to avoid repeated expensive database aggregations.

 **Nightly aggregation** — raw sensor readings are aggregated into hourly and daily stats tables nightly.
 Dashboard charts read from these aggregated tables rather than scanning the full `machine_data` table, making chart rendering fast even with months of data.

 **Gunicorn threading** — the production Gunicorn configuration uses `gthread` workers with 4 threads each.
-This means I/O-bound operations (database queries, Gemini API calls) can proceed concurrently within each worker without blocking.
+This means I/O-bound operations (database queries, TorchScript model loads) can proceed concurrently within each worker without blocking.

 **Pagination** — alert lists, machine lists, and report lists are paginated to prevent large query result sets from being loaded entirely into memory.